 Welcome to Swallows class page

-Ms Sarwar, Miss Gray, Miss Pearce, Mrs Acri and Miss Sobczyk
+Ms Sarwar, Miss Gray, Miss Pearce and Mrs Welsh

-• PE will be on Tuesday and Wednesday.
-Please ensure children wear their PE kit to school.
+• PE is on Tuesday and Wednesday.
+Please ensure your child wears their PE kit to school.

 of